-For first year students we have courses at many different levels starting at precalculus for those whose backgrounds in high school math are a bit weak and going on to the possibility of starting at advanced undergraduate courses for exceptionally well qualified and ambitious students.
-We offer a basic three semester calculus sequence together with a course in linear algebra as a service to the rest of the university as well as preparation for a math major.
-We have a two semester Advanced Placement calculus sequence for those who have had a solid calculus in secondary school.
-Finally there is an Honors Calculus and Honors Linear Algebra sequence for those who have excelled in secondary school calculus .
-Also we have a one semester calculus course for students interested in the social sciences.
+For first year students, we have courses at many different levels, starting at precalculus and going on to the possibility of starting at advanced undergraduate courses.
+We offer a basic three-semester calculus sequence together with a course in linear algebra as a service to the rest of the university, as well as preparation for a math major.
+We have a two-semester advanced placement calculus sequence for those who have had a solid calculus background in secondary school.
+Finally, there is an honors calculus and honors linear algebra sequence for those who have excelled in secondary school calculus.
+Also, we have a one-semester calculus course for students interested in the social sciences.
 Click here for a short video about the calculus and linear algebra courses here at Brown.

-For those who wish to continue math at Brown but not in the traditional calculus sequence, we offer a course on the nature of mathematical reasoning and also a course in elementary number theory, With this array of introductory courses, which at first might seem a bit confusing, we are able to find for each first year student who wishes to start mathematics at Brown a course that is just about right.
+For those who wish to continue math at Brown, but not in the traditional calculus sequence, we offer a course on the nature of mathematical reasoning and also a course in elementary number theory, With this array of introductory courses, we are able to find for each first year student, a course that is just about right.

 To major in Mathematics we require only six courses beyond elementary calculus and linear algebra.
 Most math majors take many more courses than this in math, but our requirements allow those who wish to major in math to take many courses in non-mathematical subjects.
 We feel that a broad undergraduate liberal education is important for any student at Brown.
 We offer courses in algebra, geometry, and analysis, but the only required course is in modern algebra.
 We also have a Sc.B. program for those who wish to concentrate more intensely in math.
 Students considering graduate school often take a Sc.B in math.

-In addition we have combined majors with the departments of physics, economics and computer science.
+In addition, we have combined majors with the departments of physics, economics and computer science.
 Advanced undergraduates can also take graduate courses.
-Also students can design their own major by combining the study of mathematics with other subjects provided of course that it makes an academically sound program.
+Students can also design their own major by combining the study of mathematics with other subjects provided, as long as it makes an academically sound program.

-We are often asked just what a person does with a degree in mathematics after leaving Brown.
-Each year several of our math majors go to graduate school to continue studying mathematics and then teach in a college or university.
+We are often asked what a person does with a degree in mathematics after leaving Brown.
+Each year, several of our math majors go to graduate school to continue studying mathematics and then teach in a college or university.
 Former Brown students now teach at the University of Chicago, at UCLA, at SUNY-Stony Brook, at Brown, and at other universities in this country.
 Also several of our graduates now teach at the secondary school level.
-It is not surprising, however, that a good number of our graduates go on to teach.
-Some go into banking, insurance and other financial occupations.
+Others go into banking, insurance and other financial occupations.